LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/cdrms.rst

 How to share MRI Data to another project
 -------------

-If you are a PI of a project, approved by our ethical commitee, producing MRI structural data and you want your data to be shareable (i.e. allow people search/ask for your data) please contact the head of the LNIF-MRI lab or the IT Office (preferably Davide Tabarelli).
-If you already did that and now you just want to share structural sequences to another project, follow these steps (see also this step-by-step graphical guide):
+If you are a PI of a project, approved by our ethical commitee, producing MRI structural data and you want your data to be shareable (i.e. allow people search/ask for your data) please contact the head of the LNIF-MRI lab or the IT Office.
+If you already did that and now you just want to share structural sequences to another project, follow these steps (consult `How To ... <https://cimec-mrilab-wiki.readthedocs.io/en/latest/pages/howto.html>`_ page for a graphical guide):

   - At this point we assume that:
       - the requesting PI provided/shown you a copy of the volunteer consent (you must take care controlling the volunteer gave consent).